kaz-utashiro/App-Greple-xlate/examples/README.gpt3-EN-US.md

 Initially, these files were designed to be processed by a Makefile, but now the settings used there have been made more generic and automated using a script called `xlate`.
 Therefore, the current Makefile simply calls the `xlate` command.
 The Makefile used by `xlate` is located in `../share/XLATE.mk`.

+To view the help, please execute `xlate -h`.

 ### `xlate -M`

 Execute the command "make".